tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 Each description of a data quality Test SHOULD include the following properties and related instances.

-The `bdqffdq:hasSpecification` [bdqffdq:hasSpecification](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasspecification> "Relates a bdqffdq:Method to a bdqffdq:Specification.") object property SHOULD have an instance of a subclass of `bdqffdq:DataQualityMethod` [bdqffdq:DataQualityMethod](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#dataqualitymethod> "A bdqffdq:SolutionsConcept that relates a bdqffdq:DataQualityNeed to a bdqffdq:Specification.") as its subject.
+The `bdqffdq:hasSpecification` object property SHOULD have an instance of a subclass of `bdqffdq:DataQualityMethod` as its subject.

 An axiom places an `owl:restriction` on the object of the `bdqffdq:hasSpecification` object property as a `bdqffdq:Specification`.

-An instance of `bdqffdq:Specification` SHOULD be the object of exactly one `bdqffdq:hasSpecification` property linking it to an instance of a subclass of `bdqffdq:DataQualityMethod`, which SHOULD be the subject of exactly one subproperty of a `bdqffdq:forDataQualityNeed` [bdqffdq:forDataQualityNeed](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#fordataqualityneed> "Category of properties that relates a bdqffdq:DataQualityNeed to specific bdqffdq:Methods.") property linking it to a subclass of `bdqffdq:DataQualityNeed`.
+An instance of `bdqffdq:Specification` SHOULD be the object of exactly one `bdqffdq:hasSpecification` property linking it to an instance of a subclass of `bdqffdq:DataQualityMethod`, which SHOULD be the subject of exactly one subproperty of a `bdqffdq:forDataQualityNeed` property linking it to a subclass of `bdqffdq:DataQualityNeed`.

-The `bdqffdq:hasArgument` [bdqffdq:hasArgument](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasargument> "Relates a bdqffdq:Specification to a bdqffdq:Argument") object property SHOULD have a `bdqffdq:Specification` as its subject.
+The `bdqffdq:hasArgument` object property SHOULD have a `bdqffdq:Specification` as its subject.

-An axiom types the object of the `bdqffdq:hasArgument` object as a `bdqffdq:Argument` [bdqffdq:Argument](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#argument> "A value that, when provided to a Test bdqffdq:Specification to replace a bdqffdq:Parameter changes the behavior of the Test in a defined manner.").
+An axiom types the object of the `bdqffdq:hasArgument` object as a `bdqffdq:Argument`.

-Each instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasArgumentValue` [bdqffdq:hasArgumentValue](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasargumentvalue> "The value of a bdqffdq:Argument that is used in a bdqffdq:Specification to replace a Formal Parameter to determine the behavior of the bdqffdq:Specification.") literal providing the value of the argument that replaces the `bdqffdq:Parameter` [bdqffdq:Parameter](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#parameter> "A placeholder for a value that, when provided to a Test bdqffdq:Specification changes the behavior of the Test in a defined manner.") in the `bdqffdq:hasExpectedResponse` [bdqffdq:hasExpectedResponse](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasexpectedresponse> "Text describing the logic to be followed by a bdqffdq:Implementation of a bdqffdq:Specification specifying the values of bdqffdq:ResponseStatus and bdqffdq:ResponseResults that should be produced from the evaluation of…") of the `bdqffdq:Specification`.
+Each instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasArgumentValue` literal providing the value of the argument that replaces the `bdqffdq:Parameter` in the `bdqffdq:hasExpectedResponse` of the `bdqffdq:Specification`.

-Each instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasParameter` [bdqffdq:hasParameter](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasparameter> "Relates a bdqffdq:Argument to a bdqffdq:Parameter.") object property that denotes the parameter within the `bdqffdq:hasExpectedResponse` that is to be replaced by the value of the `bdqffdq:hasArgumentValue`.
+Each instance of `bdqffdq:Argument` SHOULD have exactly one `bdqffdq:hasParameter` object property that denotes the parameter within the `bdqffdq:hasExpectedResponse` that is to be replaced by the value of the `bdqffdq:hasArgumentValue`.

 Each instance of `bdqffdq:Argument` SHOULD be related to exactly one instance of a `bdqffdq:Specification` with the `bdqffdq:hasArgument` object property.

 Each instance of a `bdqffdq:Specification` MAY have zero to many `bdqffdq:hasArgument` object properties relating it to zero to many `bdqffdq:Argument` instances.

-Each instance of a `bdqffdq:Specification` with a `bdqffdq:hasAuthoritiesDefaults` [bdqffdq:hasAuthoritiesDefaults](</home/mole/git/bdq/tg2/_review/docs/list/bdqffdq/index.md#hasauthoritiesdefaults> "Text describing bdqval:sourceAuthorities and bdqffdq:Parameters with their default values to attach to a bdqffdq:Specification to further specify the behavior described in the bdqffdq:hasExpectedResponse.") value that references at least one parameter MUST have a corresponding `bdqffdq:hasArgument` object property.
+Each instance of a `bdqffdq:Specification` with a `bdqffdq:hasAuthoritiesDefaults` value that references at least one parameter MUST have a corresponding `bdqffdq:hasArgument` object property.
 The instances of `bdqffdq:Argument` related through these `bdqffdq:hasArgument` object properties SHOULD have appropriate `bdqffdq:hasArgumentValue` and `bdqffdq:hasParameter` triples to express the actual and formal parameters for the `bdqffdq:Specification` instance.

 The `bdqffdq:hasParameter` object property SHOULD have a `bdqffdq:Argument` as its subject.